Data Loss Prevention Solutions | Ontrack Blog

 What these solutions are really designed for, is to prevent companies from data theft and/or industrial espionage.
 Companies today face a serious threat from all kinds of hacking, data theft, ransomware or other computer, IT or network related intruders.

 The solutions DLP providers offer can either be software or hardware based.
 Since data security has become a serious neccessity for companies there is a lot of demand for these solutions.
 Because DLP is not a fixed term, these solutions combine a miscellany of different IT security techniques and measures.

 So called DLP suites can technically secure a company against all scenarios of data theft: Reading and writing on all possible storage media (USB-Sticks, HDDs, SSDs etc.) as well as data transfer via emails, file uploads or the internal network can be enabled or disabled.
 Additionally cut& paste or print screen function can be disabled, too.
-The main ingredienst of a modern DLP solution is encryption of the data, monitoring of all incoming and outgoing (data) trafic and access control to the company network.
-However some providers offer an all-in-one solutions, while other suites consist of several modules, which can be bought seperately.
+The main ingredients of a modern DLP solution is encryption of the data, monitoring of all incoming and outgoing (data) traffic and access control to the company network.
+However some providers offer an all-in-one solution, while other suites consist of several modules, which can be bought separately.